-We will be pursuing two main strategies:
+We are pursuing two strategies:

 - Educating communities across the country on how to leverage local and national data to effectively activate community stakeholders for a Complete Count.

-- Census Partnership site: Learn how you can be a Census Partner organization!
+- US Census Bureau Partnership site: Learn how you can be a Census Partner organization!
 The website includes Census 101, a community outreach toolkit, mapping tools, and a description of ideation workshops that communities can host locally.
 Join the list to get updates.

 - Census 2020 employment opportunities: The Census Bureau is already recruiting for many field positions.
 Starting in Spring 2019, they will be hiring 76,000 people for address canvassing and in Fall 2019, they will begin recruiting for 450,000 field staff to support 2020 operations.
 Current field jobs are listed on the Census Bureau website and you can also sign up for email updates on recruitment efforts.

 - Mapping Hard to Count Communities: This interactive map from CUNY Center for Urban Research has tract-level data showing the share of "hard-to-count" tracts (where the self-response rate in the 2010 census was 73% or less) and other indicators helpful for targeting outreach.